adamchainz/django-mysql/docs/locks.rst

     but occasionally this can be useful, especially in data migrations or if you are using a non-transactional storage such as MyISAM.

-    This class implements table locking as a context manager, using the transactional pattern from the manual to ensure all the necessary steps are taken to lock tables properly.
+    This class implements table locking and acts as either a context manager (recommended), or a plain object with ``acquire()`` and ``release()`` methods similar to ``threading.Lock``.
+It uses the transactional pattern from the MySQL manual to ensure all the necessary steps are taken to lock tables properly.
 Note that locking has no timeout and blocks until held.

     Basic usage::